Conductor and Musical Director

 Whilst at the Chapel Royal he conducted the music for Prince George’s Christening, the Queen’s Christmas Message in 2015, the annual Remembrance Sunday Service at the Cenotaph, and numerous other events in the presence of Her Majesty the Queen and members of the Royal Family.

 A graduate of the Royal Academy of Music and former Organ Scholar of Christ’s College, Cambridge, his musical achievements led to him being awarded the Queen’s Diamond Jubilee Medal in 2012.
-He is Music Director of Cantemus Chamber Choir, widely regarded as one of Wales’ finest choirs, and of Stroud Choral Society.
+He is Music Director of Cantemus Chamber Choir, widely regarded as one of Wales’ finest choirs, and of Stroud Choral Society, and an ABRSM examiner.

 Huw’s recent conducting highlights include well-received performances of Bach’s B minor mass, St Matthew Passion, and St John Passion, Walton’s Belshazzar’s Feast, Handel’s Messiah, Requiems by Verdi, Brahms and Mozart, Mozart’s Great Mass in C Minor, Rachmaninov’s All Night Vigil, Rossini’s Petite Messe Solennelle, Elgar’s The Dream of Gerontius, Haydn’s The Creation, Mendelssohn’s Elijah and Britten’s St Nicolas, as well as new commissions by John Rutter and Giles Swayne.